rschristopher/ischristtrue.com/src/truth.md

 Who then is the Spirit of Truth?

+He is the source
-He is all things as they are,
+ of all things as they are,
  all patterns, simple and complex, all that was, is, and will be -- including our own bodies and minds --